dpiza/cub3d/README.md

 • Smooth window management;

-• Display different wall textures thatvary deppending on which side the wall is facing;
+• Display different wall textures that vary deppending on which side the wall is facing;

 • Set the floor and the ceiling to two different colors;